BxCppDev/BxInstallers/README.rst

 BxInstallers tools
 =====================

-Get the BxInstallers
+Get BxInstallers
 ---------------------

-Clone the BxInstallers' Git repository:
+Clone the BxInstallers' Git repository on your system :

 .. code:: bash